-Second, the fear that the outcome of by-elections will serve as a referendum especially on the ruling government is another cause of by-election violence in Ghana.
+Second, the fear that the outcome of by-elections will serve as a referendum especially on the ruling government wasis another cause of by-election violence in Ghana.
 Feigert and Norris (1990) support this assertion and postulates that by-elections can be equated to public opinions which serve as a referendum on the performance of the government.
 This view was also confirmed by Sigelman (1981) in his study that sort to examine special elections between 1954 to 1978 in USA concluded that they are referenda on the sitting president.
 As a result of that the ruling parties goes an extra mile to win the elections at all cost.
 This, therefore, explains why in all the violent by-elections in Ghana, the ruling government was complicit in the violence.
 Straus and Taylor (2012) advance that in Africa, the majority of the pre-election violence that occurred was committed by the ruling governments because of the fear of losing.
 When the incumbents fear that the outcome of a by-election will be used as a test case for its governance, they will be more prone to perpetrating violence in order to win the elections.
-For instance, ahead of the Ayawaso by-election is going to be a midterm election to test NPP's two years in office" (Peacefmonline.com, 2018).
+For instance, ahead of the Ayawaso by-elections in 2019, the communication director of the NDC stated that the "Ayawaso by-election is going to be a midterm election to test NPP's two years in office" (Peacefmonline.com, 2018).